genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

 Like dialects in a language, there are at least three basic schemes commands/programs accept options in:

-1. Single-letter short options, which start with a single dash ( - ) and can often be combined, like:
+1.  **Single-letter short options**, which start with a single dash ( - ) and can often be combined, like:

     head -20 # show 1st 20 lines
     ls -lhtS (equivalent to ls -l -h -t -S)

-2. Long options use the convention that double dashes ( -- ) precede the multi-character option name, and they can never be combined.
+2.  **Long options** use the convention that double dashes ( -- ) precede the multi-character option name, and they can never be combined.
 Strictly speaking, long options should be separated from their values by the equals sign ( = ) according to the Posix standard.
 But most programs let you use a space as separator also.
 Here's an example using the mira genome assembler:

     mira --project=ct --job=denovo,genome,accurate,454 -SK:not=8

-3. Word options, illustrated in the GATK command line to call SNPs below.
+3.  **Word options**, illustrated in the GATK command line to call SNPs below.
 Word options combine aspects of short and long options – they usually start with a single dash ( - ), but can be multiple letters and are never combined.
 Sometimes the option (e.g. java's -Xms initial memory heap size option), and its value (512m which means 512 megabytes) may be smashed together.
 Other times a multi-letter switch and its value are separated by a space (e.g. -glm BOTH).

     java -d64 -Xms512m -Xmx4g -jar /work/01866/phr254/gshare/Tools_And_Programs/bin/GenomeAnalysisTK.jar -glm BOTH -R $reference -T UnifiedGenotyper -I $outprefix.realigned.recal.bam --dbsnp $dbsnp -o $outprefix.snps.vcf -metrics snps.metrics -stand_call_conf 50.0 -stand_emit_conf 10.0 -dcov 1000 -A DepthOfCoverage -A AlleleBalance

+### Getting help

 It is easy to not notice the difference between standard output and standard error when you're in an interactive Terminal session – because both outputs are sent to the Terminal.
 But they are separate streams, with different meanings.
 When running batch programs and scripts you will want to manipulate standard output and standard error from programs appropriately.